 Oh, and there are prompts on my blog for many types of essays so be sure to take a look around.

 Until next time, write on…

-If you enjoyed these Essay Prompts for Elementary School Students,
+If you enjoyed these Essay topics for Elementary Students,

 I appreciate it!